RyanDelos/odin-landing-page/README.md

 # odin-landing-page

-Creating a landing page using tools that the odin project has provided
+Creating a sunglass shop landing page using tools that the odin project has provided

-This landing page will feature HTML/CSS and the use of flex box to lay out my landing page
+This landing page will feature HTML/CSS/Bootstrap and the use of flex box and media queries